formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **6. Jotform**

 Jotform has recently emerged as an enticing alternative to SurveyMonkey, specialising in form creation for various purposes.
-Its intuitive interface caters to both beginners and experienced users, offering a wide array of customization options.
+Its intuitive interface caters to both beginners and experienced users, offering a wide array of customisation options.
 Jotform's user-friendly approach and adaptability make it an attractive choice for those seeking a straightforward yet powerful survey and form-building solution.

 **Key Features:**

 * **Drag-and-Drop Builder:** Craft forms effortlessly with an intuitive drag-and-drop form builder, eliminating the need for coding skills.
 * **Templates Library:** Choose from a vast collection of templates for surveys, feedback forms, and more, saving time and ensuring professional-looking forms.
 * **Integration Capabilities:** Seamlessly integrate Jotform with popular apps and platforms, enhancing workflow efficiency.
-* **Mobile-Optimized Forms:** Reach respondents on the go with mobile-optimized forms, ensuring a smooth experience across devices.
+* **Mobile-Optimised Forms:** Reach respondents on the go with mobile-optimised forms, ensuring a smooth experience across devices.

 **Pricing:** Jotform provides flexible pricing plans to suit diverse user needs: